jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 ```

 To prepare the Zanata side of things, you will need to [sign up](https://translate.zanata.org/)
-for an account on their site, [create a new project](http://docs.zanata.org/en/release/user-guide/projects/create-project/),
+for an account on their site, create a [new project](http://docs.zanata.org/en/release/user-guide/projects/create-project/),
-and a project version.
-The project version will be the area of Zanata that you
-give access to translators and translation reviewers.

-{: {{site.data.css.tip-box}} }
-> **Tip:** I use `master` or `latest` for my project version, but any convention
+and project version.
+Most use `master` or `latest` for the main project version, but any
-> works.
-It's also possible to have multiple versions to match the different
+convention works.
+It's also possible to have multiple versions to match the
-> versions of your docs.
+different versions of your docs.

+{: {{site.data.css.info-box}} }
+> **Note:** I won't cover it in this article, but you can manage the available
+> languages for translation, translations, translators, reviewers, and much more
+> for each project through the Zanata web interface.

 Finally, in order to easily sync translations with Zanata using the command
 line, install the [Zanata CLI client](http://docs.zanata.org/en/release/client/).